LynaHocine/HARMONI_as_MCP_tool/README.md

 #### Environment variables

 You will need a *Hugging Face token* and, optionally, an *OpenAI API key*.
-If you don’t already have them set up, create a .env file in the root folder of your project and add the credentials there.
+If you don’t already have them set up, create a .env file in the root folder (encoded in UTF-8) of your project and add the credentials there.

 ```bash
 touch .env